Where can I download wallaby.js?

 Wallaby.js supports Karma-like preprocessors.
 Simply provide a function invoking an existing node module.

 No. All you need to install is the wallaby.js plugin for your code editor, period.
-No additional standalone applications, new command line tools or browser plugins.
+No new command line tools or browser plugins.
 Our goal is not to add more things between you and the feedback from your tests.
 In fact, it's the opposite: wallaby.js eliminates any unnecessary context switching, so it's just you and your test feedback, right where and when you write your code.

 Do I have to use TDD with wallaby.js or do I have to write my code first?

 Where is your changelog, and what does the roadmap for wallaby.js look like?

 - Are we missing something?
 Share your idea or vote for other submitted ideas.